Takeaways from Sitecore Symposium 2021

 Sitecore OrderCloud will likely be where all new Commerce sites go as the old Sitecore Experience Commerce eventually goes away

 With lots of issues from back in the day when it was Microsoft Commerce, Sitecore XC has been problematic to say the least, and customers that are on it (including our own) seem to have numerous stability issues, with significant amounts of functionality lacking.
-It did have a place and Sitecore did a great job at integrating it with XP to deliver a better mix of personalization and ecommerce.
+It did have a place, and Sitecore did a great job at integrating it with XP to deliver a better mix of personalization and ecommerce.
 This being said, the new Four51 acquisition is now Sitecore OrderCloud.
-Fully MACH certified, and with significantly more functionality and stability than Sitecore XC, OrderCloud will do really well from what I can gather.
+Four51 was fully MACH certified before the acquisition, and with significantly more functionality and stability than Sitecore XC, OrderCloud will do really well from what I can gather.
 If you are on Sitecore XC, (or on any other commerce platform that you are not happy with), you should definitely check this one out as it has vast functionality and is really well set up for the future (architecturally speaking).

 Reflektion will eventually yield a new Sitecore Search and Sitecore Discover